-Under section 194-IB of income tax act, if any individual or HUF to whom tax audit is not applicable makes payment of rent to a resident landlord exceeding Rs.
-50,000 per month, then he/she needs to deduct TDS from rent and needs to file Form 26QC.
-TAN is not compulsory for filing Form 26QC.
+Under section 194-IB of the income tax act, if any individual or HUF to whom tax audit is not applicable makes payment of rent to a resident landlord exceeding Rs.
+50,000 per month, then he/she needs to deduct TDS.
+And Form 26QC needs to be filed on TIN NSDL.
+TAN is not compulsory for filing this form.
 PAN of the tenant and PAN of the landlord is compulsory.

-Yes, Form 26QC can be filed after the due date i.e, after 30 days from the end of the financial year.
-Late filing of form will attract fee of Rs.
-200 for every day to be paid by tenant of property.
+Yes, It can be filed after the due date i.e, after 30 days from the end of the financial year.
+Late filing of the form will attract a fee of Rs.
+200 for every day to be paid by the tenant of the property.
 Late filing fees are as per section 234E of the income tax act.

-Form 16C is the TDS Certificate to be issued by the deductor/ tenant to the landlord/ deductee in respect of the tax deducted and deposited as TDS on rent of property.
+Form 16C is the TDS Certificate to be issued by the deductor/ tenant to the landlord/ deductee in respect of the tax deducted and deposited as TDS on the rent of the property.

 If the landlord of the property is NRI, then Form 27Q needs to be filed by the tenant on rent payment of more than Rs.
 50,000 per month.
 Form 27Q needs to be filed quarterly and not annually.